edermats32/Rondo-Transpatcher/README.md

 bchunk -w ./merged/DraculaX.bin ./merged/DraculaX.cue "./converted/DraculaX T"
 ```
 Unfortunately, `bchunk` doesn't create a cue-file.
 You can steal mine (DraculaX.cue) from the `patch` directory if you want.
+Put it in our `converted` sub-directory.

 Here are the SHA256 values if you want to validate your files:
 ```sh